 The minimum lease payments receivable do not include rents that are contingent on events taking place after the lease was entered into, such as adjustments following rent reviews.
-The Council did not receive any contingent rent during the year (2019/20 £0.0m).
+The Council did not receive any contingent rent during the year (as in the previous year).